Boys of Abu Ghraib: Production

-Shooting occurred in Santa Fe, New Mexico at the Penitentiary of New Mexico, location of the New Mexico State Penitentiary riot.
+The shooting occurred in Santa Fe, New Mexico at the Penitentiary of New Mexico, the location of the New Mexico State Penitentiary riot.
 One scene was also shot at the now closed Baillios Electronics in Santa Fe, New Mexico.

+Release

+Theatrical

+The film premiered to U.S. theaters on March 28, 2014.

+Home video

+It was released on DVD on April 15, 2014 by ANConnect.
+It was released on Blu-Ray on May 9, 2017.

 Reception

 Some critics criticized the film for not depicting the exact events of the scandal, but fictionalizing a story based on these events, while other appreciated the story and its one-step-at-a-time explanation of how an event like this actually came to pass.

 Audience reviews were more positive, most particularly from veterans for its realistic depiction of a soldier's deployment and its lack of a political agenda.

 The film won the Audience Award at the Gasparilla Film Festival and the War on Screen International Film Festival, the only two film festivals it screened at.